mieweb/docs/content/functions/reports/appointment-report.md

 ![](../appointment-report.assets/7be5d18131f28bf844d9256c3b4f6a81.png)

 * <strong>Patient:</strong> You can run the report to filter the found appointments by a specific patient.
 Simply enter the patient's <em>last</em> name and it will give you auto-complete choices.
+There is a three character minimum before the autocomplete suggests any results.
 You can also click the icon for help to enter a different method of searching for a specific patient to enter into this field using MR#, DOB, etc.

 ![](../appointment-report.assets/afac46ff5909bd38d7be0090583d3610.png)